Who is Ecology Supplies?

 Ecology Supplies was created to fill a gap in the market that BioQuip is leaving behind.
 We saw the entomology community that we love heartbroken by the departure of their favorite supplier.
 So we decided to act.

-Our mission is to provide high quality supplies to ecologists and entomologists around the world.
+Our mission is to provide the scientific community with innovative equipment for field collection and specimen preservation.
 Based in New York, USA and will provide shipping internationally to over 150 countries.

-Ecology supplies was founded by Carmela Buono, her partner John Paul Cortez, and have added Justin Mathew to the co-founding team.
+Ecology supplies was founded by Carmela Buono, John Paul Cortez, and Justin Mathew.

 Meet Our Team!